puppala3/Document-Query/README.md

 # Generate response
 response = retrieval_chain.invoke({'input': prompt1})
 ```
+# Deployment in Hugging Face
+- Create a new space in spaces of Hugging Face and also generate HF token
+- Create a main.yml file in the github with an integration code in managing spaces with github actions
+- Then add the hf token in the github.
+Settings->Secrets and variables->Actions->New repository secret
+- Commit the changes and the files get pushed to hugging face
+- 5. Add the LangChain API key to Hugging Face space.Settings->Variables and secrets->secrets

 ## Note
 - User Requires valid NVIDIA API key with sufficient credits for embeddings and inference.